NetApp/FSx-ONTAP-monitoring/Grafana-Prometheus-FSx/Monitor-FSxN-with-Harvest-on-EC2/README.md

 5. **Review and Create**
    - Review the stack details and confirm the settings.
-   - Select the check box to acknowledge that the template creates IAM resources.
+   - Select the check box to acknowledge that the template might create IAM resource.
+If you provided an IAM role in the previous step, one will not be created.
    - Choose **Create stack**.

 6. **Monitor Stack Creation**